A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks

-The remaining parts of this note are organized as follows: Section \ref{sec2} describes the model of the networked control system and the problem setup; Section \ref{sec3} presents the formulation of the partially observable stochastic game and analyzes the optimality of the separate design, as well as proves the $\epsilon$-equilibrium of the resulting solution; Section \ref{sec4} provides a numerical example to verify the theoretical results and illustrate the tradeoffs between the communication cost and the control performance.
-Finally, Section \ref{sec5} draws conclusions.
+The remaining parts of this manuscript are organized as follows: Section \ref{sec2} describes the model of the networked control system and the problem setup; Section \ref{sec3} formulates the partially observable stochastic game and analyzes the optimality of the separate design; Section \ref{sec6} presents a truncated policy derived from Nash Q-learning and proves the $\epsilon$-equilibrium of the resulting solution; Section \ref{sec4} provides a numerical example to verify the theoretical results and illustrate the tradeoffs between the communication cost and the control performance; Section \ref{sec5} draws conclusions.